Stewart Friesen

 Stewart J. Friesen (born July 25, 1983) is a Canadian-American professional dirt track and stock car racing driver.
-He competes in the NASCAR Craftsman Truck Series, driving the No. 52 Toyota Tundra TRD Pro for Halmar Friesen Racing, and part-time at local dirt tracks across New York, Pennsylvania, New Jersey, and elsewhere in the United States, driving the No. 44 car for HFR.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 52 Toyota Tundra TRD Pro for Halmar Friesen Racing, part-time in the ARCA Menards Series, driving the No. 17 Toyota Camry for Cook Racing Technologies, and part-time at local dirt tracks across New York, Pennsylvania, New Jersey, and elsewhere in the United States, driving the No. 44 car for HFR.